mParticle/docs/src/pages/integrations/iterable/audience/index.md

 ## Prerequisites

 In order to forward an mParticle audience to Iterable, you must have an account with Iterable.

-1. Sign into your Iterable account at [https://app.iterable.com/login/](https://app.iterable.com/login)
+You can sign into your Iterable account at [https://app.iterable.com/login/](https://app.iterable.com/login).

+### Create a Standard API Key

+Create a dedicated **Standard API key** for the Iterable Audience Integration:

-2. Create your Iterable API keys by selecting Integrations -> API Keys
+1. In the Iterable UI, navigate to to Integrations -> API Keys
-3. Click the Create New API Key button
+2. Click the "NEW API KEY" button
+3. Provide a descriptive name such as "mparticle-audience-integration"
-4. Select to create a key of type `Mobile`
+4. Select the `Standard` type
-5. Click Create
+5. Click "CREATE"
-6. Save the value in the Key column of the table.
-This value is needed to configure Iterable in mParticle.
+6. Save the value of the key created.
+You will not be able to view it again.
+This value is needed to configure the Iterable Event Integration in mParticle.

 Follow these [steps](https://support.iterable.com/hc/en-us/articles/115000770906-Importing-User-Lists-) to create a new List in Iterable with no users.